 Babolat specially designed this racket for toddlers so they can get a feel for the game and learn basic swing mechanics.

 To make each shot more stable, Babolat went with the standard 16 by 19 string pattern to grip the ball harder while generating more spin behind each shot.
 This is an easy, fun-filled way for a child to learn the fundamentals of swinging properly.
-And trust me when I say this is soo crucial for then to learn the game the right way!
+And trust me when I say this is soo crucial for them to learn the game the right way!

 The racket makes use of a grip size between 3 to 4 inches, which is ideal for little ones around two years of age who are still learning the sport.
-Its tiny grip allows for a two year old to swing the Babolat with greater accuracy and put more force behind each swing.
+Its tiny grip allows for a two-year-old to swing the Babolat with greater accuracy and put more force behind each swing.

 The Babolat Ball Fighter features a vibrant color scheme with yellow as its base color.
-From a design perspective, the color yellow has become a trademark of sorts for adult Babolat rackets and I think it’s cute Babolat decided to incorporate that same feel into this racket for two year olds.
+From a design perspective, the color yellow has become a trademark of sorts for adult Babolat rackets and I think it’s cute Babolat decided to incorporate that same feel into this racket for two-year-olds.

-Runner-Up - The Street Club Tennis Racket for Kids
+Alternative Choice – The Street Club Tennis Racket for Kids

 And you’ll see that from the minute you place your eyes on this cute little racket.
 It’s got a prominent smiley face etched into the racket strings that would make any child want to pick it up and try it!